udacity/nd087-c3-self-healing-architectures-exercises/lesson-2-deployment-strategies/exercises/README.md

        fi
    }
    ```
+6. Execute the script to deploy your application.
+7. During the first manual verification step ensure you can curl the service and get a response from both versions of the application.
+   1. Then continue until all replicas of v2 are deployed

-6. Tear down environment
+8. Tear down environment
    1. `kubectl delete all --all -n udacity`

 ## Excercise # 4 - Blue Green Deployment
-1. Log into your student AWS account in region `us-east-2`
+1. Log into your student AWS account and switch to region `us-east-2`
 2. Setup your local aws credentials
 3. Launch the kubernetes cluster in starter terraform code provided
    1. `terraform init`